-As after any major surgery, you’ll probably feel sore and groggy when you wake up.
+After any major surgery, you’ll probably feel sore and groggy when you wake up.
 However, many transplant recipients report feeling much better immediately after surgery.
-Even if you wake up feeling great, you’ll need to stay in the hospital for about a week to recover from surgery, and longer if you have any complications.
+Even if you wake up feeling great, you’ll need to stay in the hospital for about a week to recover from surgery and longer if you have any complications.

 If you’ve been on hemodialysis, you’ll find that your posttransplant diet is much less restrictive.
-You can drink more fluids and eat many of the fruits and vegetables you were previously told to avoid.
-You may even need to gain a little weight, but be careful not to gain weight too quickly and avoid salty foods that can lead to high blood pressure
+You can drink more fluids and eat many fruits and vegetables you were previously told to avoid.
+You may even need to gain a little weight, but be careful not to gain weight too quickly and avoid salty foods that lead to high blood pressure.

 Side Effects of Immunosuppressants